Alfred Naujocks

 Alfred Helmut Naujocks (20 September 1911 – 4 April 1966), alias Hans Müller, Alfred Bonsen, and Rudolf Möbert, was a German SS functionary during the Third Reich.
-He took part in the staged Gleiwitz incident, a false flag intended to provide the justification for the attack on Poland by Nazi Germany, which ultimately culminated in starting World War II.
+He took part in the staged Gleiwitz incident, a false flag operation intended to provide the justification for the attack on Poland by Nazi Germany, which ultimately culminated in starting World War II.

 Early life

 Naujocks was born in Kiel and attended the University of Kiel, where he studied engineering.
 In 1931, after an incomplete apprenticeship as a precision mechanic, he joined the SS.
 A well known amateur boxer, he was frequently in brawls with the communists.
 He then signed on as a low-ranking driver for the Sicherheitsdienst SD-Regional Command East, Berlin in 1934, but was soon entrusted with special assignments such as murder.
 He led an undercover attack on an anti-Nazi radio station in the village of Slapy in Czechoslovakia on 23 January 1935.
 Black Front activist Rudolf Formis was killed in the incident; Naujocks confessed to the murder in 1944 while in American custody.
 By autumn 1937, Naujocks had been promoted to Hauptsturmführer (captain) and by the following year, had been promoted again to Sturmbannführer (major).